NBIB16001U Molecular Microbiology

 BSc Programme in Molecular Biomedicine

 Molecular Microbiology is a discipline that combines genetics, physiology, biochemistry, molecular biology and cytology with microbiology.
 These fields have undergone dramatic, in some cases almost explosive, developments during the last decade.
-In particular, the genetics of microorganisms has become very efficient with rapid methods of gene mutation and replacement and rapid whole genome sequencing; biochemistry has been revolutionized by methods for rapid protein purification and crystallization and high-throughput protein-protein interaction methods whereas cytology has been revolutionized by the introduction of fluorescent protein tags and a number of high-end methods to visualize the fluorescently tagged proteins within living cells.
+In particular, genetic engineering of microorganisms has become very efficient with rapid methods of gene mutation and replacement and rapid whole genome sequencing; biochemistry has been revolutionized by methods for rapid protein purification and crystallization and high-throughput protein-protein interaction detection methods whereas cytology has been revolutionized by the introduction of fluorescent protein tags and a number of high-end methods to visualize the fluorescently tagged proteins within living cells.
 Last but not least, the genomics era has spawned a genuine revolution in microbiology, transforming it into an exact discipline.
 There are now more than 8,000 fully sequenced and annotated prokaryotic genomes available.
-Making use of this vast biological information it is now possible to classify prokaryotes numerically and thereby chose model systems of general importance.
+Making use of this vast biological information is now possible to classify prokaryotes numerically and thereby choose model systems of general importance.

 - How bacteria under stress reprogram their transcription patterns using alternative RNA polymerase sigma factors

 - How bacteriophages interactwith and hijack bacterial cells

 - Molecular mechanisms of bacterial translation and its dynamic regulation in response to stresses